Baby Dental Care

-Many parents are surprised that we recommend a dental check-up for children by the time they are one year old or within six months of the first tooth erupting.
+Many parents are surprised that we recommend a baby dentist to provide a dental check-up for children by the time they are one year old or within six months of the first tooth erupting.
 They sometimes ask why this is necessary when their child has no or very few teeth.
-At Bay Area Kids Dentist, we know that great smiles start early.
+At Bay Area Kids Dentist, our infant dentists know that great smiles start early.

 Unfortunately, children can develop tooth decay as early as age three from taking naps with a bottle in their mouth or continuously nursing from their mother.
 The sooner you start bringing your baby in for regular dental check-ups, the easier it is for us to detect and treat any dental problems.